March 2014 (revised September 2014)

 In order to ensure that the Standards of Accreditation meet the needs of students in colleges offering educational programs in veterinary medical education and the resultant practitioners in the profession, the adequacy and relevancy of the standards must be assessed on an ongoing basis.
 For the purpose of definition, adequacy is a measure of quality in outcome (preparation for practice) while relevancy measures the consistent application and interpretation of the standards.
 In order for standards to be adequate, they must be relevant.

 17.7.
 Annual Review of Standards

 Annually, four standards are reviewed in depth by the Academic Affairs Committee.
 The review consists of carefully reading the standard for content, clarity, and contemporary need.
-Since all members of the committee serve as site team members, the evaluation of the standard includes that experience.
+Since all members of the committee serve as COE members and site team observers, the evaluation of the standard includes that experience.
 Further, the committee considers comments from any source, paying particular attention to third party and student comments (if any); the survey of education consumers (see below); outcomes of the site visit surveys; and any other available resources.
 The full Council considers recommendations from the Academic Affairs Committee and initiates the process to make changes where deemed necessary.